EU General Data Protection Regulation

 - The Right to be Informed (Articles 13 and 14) gives individuals the right to be informed about the collection and use of their personal data; how we process your personal data, our retention periods for your personal data, and who we share your personal data with.
 The data records that SGSA has for each category of data subject, why we keep these records, how we use them and which of the eight lawful bases applies to us keeping that data record, as required by Article 15(1)(b) of the GDPR, will be provided on request.

 - The Right of Access (Article 15) gives individuals the right to access their personal data and information about how this personal data is being processed.
-A list of the data records that we have for people can be downloaded here and this list includes how we obtain the information, how we process the information and whom we share the information with.
+A list of the data records that we have for people is available on request and this list includes how we obtain the information, how we process the information and whom we share the information with.
 On request, SGSA will provide you with a copy of all data records related to you.
+The administration fee for providing you with your data records is £50 GBP plus VAT.

 - The Right to Data Portability is provided by Article 20 of the GDPR and gives individuals the right to copies of their personal data in a structured and commonly used standard electronic format.
 This includes data being 'provided' by the data subject and data being 'observed', for example, a test result.
 On request, SGSA will provide you with your data records as Microsoft Word, Microsoft Excel or Adobe PDF formatted files, depending on which format is most appropriate for the data record.